-Acquisition: The inclusion of on artwork in a permanent art collection whether through commission, purchase, gift, exchange or other means.
+Acquisition: The inclusion of artwork in a permanent art collection whether through commission, purchase, gift, exchange or other means.

 Administrator: A staff member responsible for the administration of the City Of Tampa's Public Art Program.

-Art in Public Places Program/TPA: The program established to implement the City of Tampa's "Public Art (Chapter 4, City of Tampa Code).
+Art in Public Places Program/TPA: The program was established to implement the City of Tampa's "Public Art (Chapter 4, City of Tampa Code).

 Art Professional Panelist: An individual appointed by the Public Art Committee to serve on an Art Selection Panel.
 Generally on art historian, artist, arts administrator, critic, curator, or designer (other than the Project Architect).

-Artist: A person who practices in the visual arts as a professional.
-Indications of a person's status as a professional artist include, but are not limited to, income realized through the sole or commission of artwork, frequent or consistent art exhibition, placement of artwork in public institutions or museums, receipt of awards and honors, and training in the arts.
+Artist: A person who practices the visual arts as a professional.
+Indications of a person's status as a professional artist include, but are not limited to, income realized through the sole or commission of artwork, frequent or consistent art exhibition, placement of artwork in public institutions or museums, receipt of awards, and honors, and training in the arts.